You progress as a Vampire depending upon your satiation and how many victims you have fed upon.

 If you choose to have a hated stage (fully engorged, starving, or always) the citizens of Skyrim can immediately recognize you as a Vampire and attack without remorse.
 An illusion spell will temporarily hide your true form and remove all hate, but it is taxing to maintain and will wear off eventually.

 You will be weaker in the light of day and much stronger at night or inside.
 You can choose to have true sun damage; it will behave realistically.
 If you choose to enable sun damage you may not take damage during really overcast weather or while in shadows - health and stamina will slowly regen as well if light levels are low enough.
+You can also customize the light level threshold which determines if you are in shadows or not - useful if you use an ENB or have altered the vanilla light levels.

 As a Vampire, you can feed on those who are asleep, paralyzed, seduced, bleeding out, or even those recently dead if you choose.
 A new option lets you sneak up behind an unwary victim and feed on them as an attack – they may die or they may escape your grasp.
 As a Vampire Lord, you can feed on those who are asleep, seduced, bleeding out, or even those recently dead if you choose.
 Each time you ingest blood it will restore a small amount of your health and stamina.
 When you feed on a person you will damage their health and eventually drain them of all of their blood and kill them if you overfeed (two feedings in a row usually does them in).
 If a NPC is set to be essential, they won't die, but a variable will be set on them to disallow further feeding.
 If you wait 24 hours after feeding on an NPC, the health damage from your feeding will be fully restored.
 You have the option of having dead bodies help advance you through vampiric stages and ranks - or not.